Content Marketing for Pharma and Healthcare: The MAT Release

 These solutions are a less intimidating way to begin experimenting with what content development methods work best for your marketing team.

-For a better chance for your health-related article to get placed, there are a few key best practices for writing a health-related MAT release.
+For a better chance for your health-related article to get placed, there are a few key best practices for writing a health-related media placement.

 1. Tell a patient’s story